unstoppabledomains/dev-docs/manage-domains/domain-management-faq.md

 ### Can subdomains be minted for Ethereum-based domains?

-Yes, L1 domains can mint subdomains on L1 and L2 domains can mint subdomains on L2.
+No, Ethereum domains will need to be migrated to Polygon before they can mint subdomains.

 ### Can subdomains be minted for Zilliqa-based domains?